-- Butane gas, propane gas, natural gas, and all other forms of liquefied petroleum gases are exempt - Must be used in any tractor, vehicle, or other farm equipment which is used exclusively on a farm or for processing farm products - Can't be used for operating on highways except for farm to farm Electricity used directly or indirectly for production, packing, or processing of agricul tural products on the farm, or used directly or indirectly in a packinghouse - "packinghouse" means any building or structure where fruits, vegetables, or meat from cattle or hogs are packed or otherwise prepared for market or shipment in fresh form for wholesale distribution. - + Does not include structures with retail - + Must be separately metered
+- o Butane gas, propane gas, natural gas, and all other forms of liquefied petroleum gases are exempt - ★ Must be used in any tractor, vehicle, or other farm equipment which is used exclusively on a farm or for processing farm products - → Can't be used for operating on highways except for farm to farm Electricity used directly or indirectly for production, packing, or processing of agricul tural products on the farm, or used directly or indirectly in a packinghouse - → "packinghouse" means any building or structure where fruits, vegetables, or meat from cattle or hogs are packed or otherwise prepared for market or shipment in fresh form for wholesale distribution. - ♣ Does not include structures with retail - → Must be separately metered o The sale of performance-enhancing or growth-enhancing products for cattle are exempt.

-Growth enhancers or performance enhancers for cattle; 212.08(5)(l), Florida Statutes
+Growth enhancers or performance enhancers for cattle; 212.08(5)(1), Florida Statutes